geoffreyporto/resume/README.md

-* Provide expertise and leadership in Solutions Architecture in the infrastructure and applications space.
+* Provide subject matter expertise around technical infrastructure and applications.
-* Define the business case for solutions.
-Assist in the design of solutions in order to help with prototyping and development.
+* Define the business case for solutions, design the solution to help prototype and develop the customer’s new environment, and guide the solution through launch to market.
 * Demonstrate thought leadership in cloud computing across multiple channels and become a trusted advisor to decision makers.
-* Provide customer and market feedback to the product and engineering teams, and influence product direction.
+* Provide customer and market feedback to the product and engineering teams and help shape product direction.
-* Attend various meetings, technical reviews and onsite delivery activities.
+* Travel regularly \(up to 30%, although we also frequently use video conferencing\) in-region for meetings, technical reviews, and onsite delivery activities.
 *
 **Qualifications**